 The vineyard is open every day with no advanced reservations needed.

 Currently due to COVID-19, they are not hosting any wine tastings.
+(But check for an update at the time you’re reading this.)
 However, live music is still playing on select nights from 5-8pm.

 Curbside pickup is currently available.
 You may also order wine directly from their website.